markmead/blog/posts/bl2-farming-uranus-results.md

 boss called Uranus which has an extremely high drop rate of legendaries, pearlescents and effervescent items.

-Due to this drop rate, I thought I'd farm Uranus a bunch and record what I find.
+Due to this drop rate, I thought I'd farm the boss a bunch and record what I find.

 | Run | Loot                                                                                              | Count |
 | --- | ------------------------------------------------------------------------------------------------- | ----- |